tangowithcode/tango_with_django_2/manuscript/chapter9-user-authentication.md

 	    hey there partner!
 	{% endif %}

 As you can see, we have used Django's template language to check if the user is authenticated with `{% if user.is_authenticated %}`.
 If a user is logged in, then Django gives us access to the `user` object.
 We can tell from this object if the user is logged in (authenticated).
 If he or she is logged in, we can also obtain details about him or her.
-In the example about, the user's username will be presented to them if logged in -- otherwise the generic `hey there partner!` message will be shown.
+In the example above, the user's username will be presented to them if logged in -- otherwise the generic `hey there partner!` message will be shown.

 ### Demo
 Start the Django development server and attempt to login to the application.
 The [figure below](#fig-ch9-user-login) shows a screenshot of the login page as it should look.